-Iceland's surreal landscapes have it made it one of the hottest travel destinations in the world.
+Iceland's surreal landscapes have made it one of the hottest travel destinations in the world.
 Located halfway between North America and Europe, it's easily accessible from either continent but looks like no place else on Earth.
 It's a sparsely populated, wild, and rugged island where volcanoes erupt, hot springs bubble, and there are waterfalls around every corner.
 Much of what lures millions of tourists also lures couples who see Iceland's beautiful, dramatic scenery as the perfect backdrop for a unique wedding.
 If you're interested in having a destination wedding in Iceland, here's what you need to know.

 The Legal Requirements

 To get married in Iceland, you and your partner must be at least 18 years old and not related by blood, marriage, or adoption.
 Marriage paperwork needs to be sent to the National Registry Office in Reykjavik at least two weeks prior to the wedding date, though it's recommended to send it closer to six weeks in advance if you can, in case there are any problems or delays.
 The paperwork includes your passports, birth certificates, certificate of Marital Status, witness forms (signed by two witnesses), flight tickets, confirmation from the Directorate of Immigration that you are legally residing or staying in Iceland, and divorce papers (if divorced) or death certificate of previous spouse (if a widow).
-This site has more details on the required paperwork and where to submit it.

 Of course, if you don't want to deal with the red tape, a popular option is to get legally married locally and then have the ceremony and celebration in Iceland.